|FACULTY||STAFF||Advisory Board Members|

 Lori Cimino received her Bachelor of Science degree in Communication Disorders from Marywood University and Master of Science degree in Speech-Language Pathology from Bloomsburg University.
 She is a licensed, certified speech-language pathologist and holds a Certificate of Clinical Competence from the American Speech-Language-Hearing Association.
-Lori has 20 years of clinical experience in both the inpatient and outpatient rehabilitation settings.
+Lori has been a practicing clinician since 1991 in outpatient and inpatient rehabilitation settings.
 She has provided direct patient care to pediatric, adolescent, and adult clients exhibiting a broad spectrum of communication and swallowing impairments.
 Lori specializes in child language disorders, developmental apraxia of speech, autism and pervasive developmental disorders, oral-motor dysfunction, and behavioral/sensory-motor based feeding disorders.
 Additional areas of clinical interest include: phonological awareness and central auditory processing disorders.
-Lori is currently the Clinical Director of the Speech-Language and Hearing Center at Misericordia University.
-She also serves as Co-Advisor of the Misericordia University Chapter of the National Student Speech-Language-Hearing Association and is a representative for the Northeastern Speech-Language-Hearing Association of Pennsylvania.
+Lori is currently an Assistant Professor and Clinical Director of the Speech-Language and Hearing Center at Misericordia University.
+She also serves as Co-Advisor of the Misericordia University Chapter of the National Student Speech-Language-Hearing Association and is responsible for organizing and executing Misericordia University’s annual Speech-Language Pathology Exploration Camp.

-Hunter Manasco, Ph.D.
+Hunter Manasco, Ph.D., CCC-SLP

 Ruixia Yan, Ph.D.

 Dr. Ruixia Yan earned her undergraduate degree in Foreign Languages (English and German) from Shanxi University, P. R. China.
 At the same institution she was awarded a Master of Arts in English Linguistics and Literature.
 She completed her doctorate in Applied Language and Speech Sciences from the University of Louisiana at Lafayette.
-Her areas of specialization include child language disorders, articulation and phonological disorders, language testing/assessment, normal speech and language acquisition and development, second language acquisition, multilingualism in communicative disorders, autism spectrum disorders, and research designs and methods.
+Her areas of specialization include child language disorders, articulation and phonological disorders, language testing/assessment, normal speech and language acquisition and development, second language acquisition, multilingualism in communicative disorders, autism spectrum disorders, and research designs and methods in Speech-Language Pathology.
 Dr. Yan has published a book on reliability and validity of language assessment.
 She has authored and co-authored articles and book chapters in her areas of specialty.
 Dr. Yan has also presented numerous papers at national and international conferences.